jwheelo1/ECEN4763Assignment8/sort/hybridsort/README.md

 The merge operation from merge sort is used to combine together neighboring runs of length 32, so that all runs are of length 64.
 Then, neighboring runs of length 64 can be combined into runs of length 128.
 This process is repeated until the run length is greater than the length of the list.

-In testing, it is very important to tests large lists for this class.
+In testing, it is very important to test large lists for this class.
 This is because shorter lists may have a smaller size than the run length, and so the merge operation will never be run.
 A size of greater than 1024 will allow for good testing.
 An example test array is given below:

-test_arr = [random.uniform(-10000, 10000) for _ in range(0, 1000)]
+test_arr = [random.uniform(-10000, 10000) for _ in range(2000)]

 You can then check that your sorted array is equal to sorted(test_arr)